 How to Turn Off Weird Mode

-But once you activate this mode, then to switch it back off , you must again press the Bluetooth and Play-Pause buttons together.
+You must press the Bluetooth and Play-Pause buttons together to switch this mode off.
 Hold them in until the speaker makes the powering-down guitar sound.
 When next you power up the speaker again, normal operations should return.

-Finally, to round out our JBL Boombox 2 buttons guide, this speaker also has a light gauge that shows the amount of charge left currently in the built in power bank battery.
+Finally, to round out this guide, this speaker also has a light gauge on the front.
+This shows the amount of charge left currently in the battery.

 How to Read the Battery Status Meter

-This gauge normally stays lit for only a few seconds after booting, and once it goes dark, it no longer shows battery status.
-But you can get it to come to life again by pressing and releasing one of the volume keys.
+This gauge normally glows for only a few seconds after booting.
+Then once it goes dark, it no longer shows battery status.
+But you can bring it to life again by pressing and releasing one of the volume keys.

-As the battery further depletes, more of the meter goes dark, until the charge amount reaches between 0 and 20 percent.
-In this case, only the very bottom of the gauge, glows.
+As the battery further depletes, more of the meter goes dark.
+This continues until the charge amount reaches between 0 and 20 percent.
+Then, only the very bottom of the gauge glows.

-Finally, when the battery discharges to extremely low levels, the bottom of the meter flashes red, as we see next.
+Finally, when the battery discharges to extremely low levels, the bottom of the meter flashes red.

 Speaker shutdown then happens soon after that.
-So, as soon as you see red, recharge the battery for continued musical enjoyment.
+So, as soon as you see red, recharge the battery for continued play time.